-1. The Work Proposed Herein Will Be Completed Within 365 Calendar Days, Starting 10 Calendar Days After The Contract Approval Date.
+1. The Work Proposed Herein Will Be Completed Within the timeframe stated on page one of the Agreement.
 In the event the bidder fails to complete such work by said date or dates, or within the time to which such completion may have been extended in accordance with the Contract Documents, the bidder agrees to pay the University liquidated damages in an amount equal to the values indicate in the Liquidated Damages Schedule below for each calendar day of delay in completing the work.